A1C to Average Glucose Converter

 Always discuss your A1C results, meter or CGM data, and any concerns about your glucose control with your healthcare provider.
 Never start, stop, or change medications based solely on an online calculator.

-When you understand how your A1C and average glucose relate, it becomes easier to connect long‑term lab results with daily decisions.
+Once you know how A1C maps to average glucose, it becomes easier to connect a lab result with daily choices.
 Some practical ways to use this converter include:

 Remember that tighter glucose control is not appropriate for everyone.
 Safer, less aggressive targets are often recommended for young children, older adults, people with frequent hypoglycemia, or those with multiple health conditions.
 The best target is the one you and your healthcare team choose together.